 Proliferative phase: This phase typically lasts from approximately days 7 to 21 after the inciting insult.
 Although most pts recover, some will develop progressive lung injury and evidence of pulmonary fibrosis.
 Even among pts who show rapid improvement allowing removal of mechanical ventilatory support, dyspnea and hypoxemia often persist during this phase.

 Fibrotic phase: Although the majority of pts recover within 3–4 weeks of the initial pulmonary injury, some experience progressive fibrosis, necessitating prolonged ventilatory support and/or supplemental O2.
 Increased risk of pneumothorax, reductions in lung compliance, and increased pulmonary dead space are observed during this phase.

 Progress in recent therapy has emphasized the importance of general critical care of pts with ARDS in addition to lung protective ventilatory strategies.
 General care requires treatment of the underlying medical or surgical problem that caused lung injury, minimizing iatrogenic complications, prophylaxis to prevent venous thromboembolism and GI hemorrhage, prompt treatment of nosocomial infections, and adequate nutritional support.
 An algorithm for the initial management of ARDS is presented in Fig. 16-1.
 MECHANICAL VENTILATORY SUPPORT

 Pts with ARDS typically require mechanical ventilatory support due to hypoxemia and increased work of breathing.
-A substantial improvement in ...
+A ...